- 1 leek

 2. Pour 1 tbsp oil into a large pan and warm over a medium heat.
 Add the leek, onion, carrot, mushrooms, garlic and thyme.
 Season with a pinch of salt and pepper.
 Fry for 8-10 mins, stirring occasionally, till the veg are glossy and juicy.

-3. Meanwhile, roughly the cooked chicken.
+3. Meanwhile, roughly chop the cooked chicken.
 When the veg are glossy, add the chicken and spinach to the pan.
-Pour in 150ml double cream and add 1 tsp Dijon mustard.
+Pour in 150ml double cream and add 1 tsp dijon mustard.
 Stir well to mix.
 Bring to a bubble and warm through for 2-3 mins, stirring.
 Taste and add a pinch more salt and pepper, if you think it needs it.

 4. Transfer the chicken and veg filling to a small ovenproof dish or pie dish and set aside.